 Director of Clinical Education

-In addition to directing all clinical experiences in the program, he teaches courses in professional management, spinal and peripheral neuromuscular conditions, and teaching and learning in physical therapy.
-He has published in the Journal of Physical Therapy Education, Journal of Allied Health, Journal of Spinal Cord Medicine, Physiotherapy Theory and Practice, and the Journal of Trauma.
+In addition to directing all clinical experiences in the program, he teaches courses in professional management, management of spinal and peripheral neuromuscular conditions, and teaching and learning in physical therapy.
+He has published in the Journal of Physical Therapy Education, Journal of Allied Health, Journal of Spinal Cord Medicine, Physiotherapy Theory and Practice, Anatomical Sciences Education, WORK, and the Journal of Trauma.

-Dr. Rindflesch is a certified trainer for the APTA Clinical Instructor Credentialing Program and is chair of the Northern Plains Clinical Education Consortium.
-In 2007, the American Board of Physical Therapy Specialists awarded him a board certification as a Neurologic Clinical Specialist.
+Dr. Rindflesch is a certified trainer in the APTA Clinical Instructor Education Program (CIEP) and is secretary of the Northern Plains Clinical Education Consortium.
+He is a board-certified Neurologic Clinical Specialist (NCS) through the American Board of Physical Therapy Specialties.

 Jim W. Youdas, P.T., M.S.